 Bowie, Effie Gwynn.
 Across the Years in Prince George’s County: A Genealogical and Biographical History of Some Prince George’s County, Maryland and Allied Families.
 Richmond: Garrett and Massie, nd.
-A good starting place to figure out who married whom, who were neighbors to whom, etc. One caveat: this is a genteel book by a genteel woman, so scandalous family members are often simply edited out.
-In one case I’ve looked into, a son who made a scandalous marriage (in Maryland), then died young, is said to have “gone west”!
+A good starting place to figure out who married whom, who were neighbors to whom, etc. One caveat: this is a genteel book by a genteel 20th c. woman, so scandalous family members are often simply edited out.
+In one case I’ve looked into, a son who made a scandalous marriage, then died young, is said to have “gone west”!

 Kurz, Charles G. Research notebooks.
 American Clan Gregor Society Collection, Series IX, Box 10.
 University of Baltimore, Langsdale Library Special Collections.

 MacGregor, John.
 “The McGrouthers of Meigor in Glenartney.”
 The Genealogist XXXV (Jan 1919): 65-81.
 Also available as a pamphlet reprint, McGrouthers of Meigor.
-A very good source, though recent researchers find fault with a few details.
+A very good source, though recent researchers find fault with some details.

 Magruder, C.C.
 Colonel Ninian Beall.
 Washington: Historical Papers of the Society of Colonial Wars in the District of Columbia, No. 6 (1911). [pamphlet] Reprinted by Bibliolife, 2011.
 Bealls and Magruders intermarried for at least ten generations in Maryland.

 Magruder, Caleb Clarke Jr., “Nathaniel Magruder of Dunblane,” Yearbook of the American Clan Gregor Society, 1917 VI (1917): 20-46. [gathering of 1916] Based on a survey of wills through several generations, this is a highly useful article, though it should not be relied on in every detail.
-You should check the original sources for the accuracy of any detail that’s important to you, and keep in mind that only Maryland wills were referenced.
-Includes Nathaniel’s children, grandchildren, great-grandchildren, and some great-great grandchildren–a list that encompasses the Magruder/McGregors, the Hamiltons and Watterstons, and the Bowies who descended from Nathaniel’s granddaughter, Ursula Burgess.
+You should check the original sources for the accuracy of any detail that’s important to you, and keep in mind that only wills were referenced.
+Includes Nathaniel’s children, grandchildren, great-grandchildren, and some great-great grandchildren–a list that encompasses Magruders (including the family that changed their name to McGregor), the Hamiltons and Watterstons, and Bowies who descended from Nathaniel’s granddaughter, Ursula Burgess.

 Magruder, Henry Latham.
 Correspondence.
 ACGS Series IX, Box 10.
 University of Baltimore Special Collections.
 Henry Latham Magruder corr 1 Henry Latham Magruder corr 1 Henry Latham Magruder originated the “Gillespie the Cruiter” theory, but offers no evidence in his letters.
 In fact, he argued for an American Magruder association, rather than a MacGregor association.